burgesslouis/dynamic-investor-sentiment/README.md

 - Instead of using each variable and its twelve-month lag, the variable and its one-month lag is used for the PCA.
 - The PCA is conducted in a ten-year rolling-window, the data in each window is standardised before any decomposition is performed.

-### Look-ahead free (DE-BW') index
+### Look-ahead free, or practical (DE-BW-PR) index
 A check on the main index, with the knowledge that only certain sentiment indicators are known to researchers and practitioners alike at any one time.
-So, we create the index following the DE-BW index methodology, but only including each sentiment indicator from when they have been mentioned in publications as representing sentiment.
+So, we create the index which could have practically been constructed following the DE-BW index methodology, but only including each sentiment indicator from when they have been mentioned in publications as representing sentiment.
+- Number of IPOs (NIPO) and Return on IPOs (RIPO): 1991
+- Closed-end fund discount (CEFD): 1991
+- Advance to declines (AD), New highs to new lows (NHNL), and Trading index (TRIN): 1999
+- Volatility index (VIX) and Equity share in new issues (ESNI): 2000
+- Dividend premium (DIVP): 2004
+- Trading volume (VOL): 2004